LordTenderBacon/Scary-Sound-Prop-with-Adafruit-RP2040-Prop-Maker/README.md

 # PLEASE NOTE THERE IS CURRENTLY NO AUDIO DATA IN PROJECT
 There is a place holder in the code where you can put your own c-array data after following the instructions provided below to get the required format.
 Github sadly does not allow large codes like the data in c-array

 Put the audio data directly where it says in the main code file.
 It is in C Array I will provide a convert.py you can download to your desktop.
 Follow the instructions below exactly if you are converting a .wav to raw c arrary.
+Also make sure the start of your c-array data starts with const uint8_t laughAudioData[] = {

 ## Features